top of page

 Training for Colleagues

-Mandatory McKinney-Vento Homeless Assistance Act Training for the 2023-24 School Year Memo
+Mandatory McKinney-Vento Homeless Assistance Act Training for the 2024-25

 NYSED Field Memo

 Under the federal McKinney-Vento Act, as reauthorized by the Every Student Succeeds Act (ESSA), McKinney-Vento liaisons are required to participate in professional development so they can better identify and meet the needs of children and youth experiencing homelessness (42 U.S.C. §§ 11432[f][6] & [g][6][A][ix]).
-The New York State Education Department (NYSED or “the department”) requires that the McKinney-Vento liaison from each local educational agency (LEA) attend at least one of the professional development sessions offered by the department’s technical assistance center, NYS-TEACHS, by June 30, 2023, to comply with the federal training requirement.
+The New York State Education Department (NYSED or “the Department”) requires that the McKinney-Vento liaison from each local educational agency (LEA) attend at least one of the professional development sessions offered by the Department’s technical assistance center, New York State -Technical and Educational Assistance Center for Homeless Students (NYS TEACHS), by June 30, 2025, to comply with the federal training requirement.

 Training for Colleagues